Caln Meeting House

 Caln Meeting House is a historic Quaker meeting house located at 901 Caln Meeting House Road, near Coatesville in Caln Township, Chester County, Pennsylvania.
 It was built in 1726, and is a one-story, tan fieldstone structure.
 It was enlarged to its present size in 1801.

 It was added to the National Register of Historic Places in 1984.
-Services are still held weekly at the meeting house.
+The meeting house is open occasionally for museum events.
 A graveyard is also held on the northern end of the building, with another sitting on the other side of PA 340.

 One third of the Caln Meeting House is used by the Old Caln Historical Society as a local history museum and to house archives, artifacts and other historical memorabilia.